Search

 Plymouth Rock offers deductibles from $100 to $2,500, but the most common deductible is $500.

 Windshield damage is one of the most common comprehensive claims made, and many insurers offer separate windshield deductibles.
-At Plymouth Rock you can select a $0 windshield deductible, which means you won’t have to pay to replace a windshield in a covered loss.
-Plymouth Rock also offers a $100 Glass Deductible option, which applies a $100 deductible for glass only claims.
+At Plymouth Rock, you can select a $0 windshield deductible, which means you won’t have to pay to replace a windshield in a covered loss.
+We also offer a $100 Glass Deductible option which applies a $100 deductible for glass only claims.

 What is the right deductible for me?

-There isn’t one right answer to choosing a deductible— it depends on your own financial situation and tolerance for risk.
-No one can anticipate when or where an accident will happen, so consider how much you’re comfortable paying in the event of an accident.
+There isn’t one right answer to choosing a deductible.
+Some factors to consider are your financial situation and tolerance for risk.
+No one can anticipate when or where an accident will happen, so consider how much you’re comfortable paying in the event something does happen.

-If you want to avoid a sudden expensive repair bill, having a low deductible might be better for you.
+If you want to avoid a sudden expensive repair bill, having a low deductible might be better.
 A lower deductible can also be a smart choice for drivers with older, low-value cars.

 A higher deductible means a lower insurance bill, but be sure you can afford to pay for sudden expenses.
 Increasing your deductible can be a good way to lower your insurance costs while maintaining full coverage.